fpusan/tutorial-template/README.rst

     Unassembled reads will be treated as contigs and included in the contig fasta file resulting from the assembly.
 This will produce 100% mapping percentages, and will increase BY A LOT the number of contigs to process.
-Use with caution (Default: no)
+Use with caution

 [-contigid <string>]
-    Prefix id for contigs (Default: assembler name)
+    Prefix id for contigs (default: *assembler name*)

 [–-norename]
     Don't rename contigs (Use at your own risk, characters like ``-`` in contig names may make the pipeline crash)